 Whenever possible the CHA will use documentation from a state or local agency that monitors work-related requirements (e.g., welfare or unemployment).

-In the event welfare or unemployment is not being received, the family must provide CHA with a self-certification of the member's job seeking efforts.
+In such cases the CHA will request family-provided verification from the agency of the member's job seeking efforts to date and require the family to submit to the CHA any reports provided to the other agency.